maihuy-dataguy/Azure-dimensional-modeling-car-sales/README.md

 We transfer our data between these layers including bronze, silver, gold layers.
 - Bronze Layer: The raw data will be periodically loaded from Azure SQL Database, only incremental data is allowed to enter bronze storage.
 - Silver layer: On a daily basis, the incremental data would be transformed in silver layer for analysis requirements.
 - Gold layer: The big table from silver layer would separated into multiple dimension tables and fact table following Star Schema Modeling.
-Data Analyst and Data Scientist can get their hands on these table for Business Inteligence and Modeling.
+Data Analyst and Data Scientist can get their hands on these tables for Business Inteligence and Modeling.

 Serving layer can be connected through Power BI for Business Analysis facilitating decision-making.